 If you work in a traditional office, between commutes, water breaks, lunches, and formal meetings, you get many opportunities throughout your day where you can detach from the digital realm.
 However, if you’re someone who is managing your remote team, chances are that you spend almost all of your workday at the computer.

-But why is a digital detox ?
+But why a digital detox ?
 It is because you need to balance your intake of software tech with no-screen time.?
 Simply put, it helps you avoid screen fatigue and the negative effects of technology.
 Having to focus on a pixelated screen for hours on end creates a layer of mental and emotional exhaustion, eye strain, and muscle fatigue.